0xPolygonID/tutorials/mkdocs/docs/getting-started/claim/auth-claim.md

 }
 ```

-Note: The data stored in position 1 of the Value contains the Revocation Nonce.
+The data stored in position 1 of the Value contains the Revocation Nonce.
 This value will be used to revoke/invalidate an `AuthClaim`.
 More on that in the next section.

+> Note: the auth claim hasn't been added to the Identity Tree yet!

-> The executable code can be found [here](https://github.com/iden3/tutorial-examples/blob/main/issuer-protocol/main.go#L77)
+> The executable code can be found [here](https://github.com/0xPolygonID/tutorial-examples/blob/main/issuer-protocol/main.go#L77)